Carlos Rivera (basketball)

-Carlos Rubén Rivera Ruíz (born February 5, 1983) is a Puerto Rican former professional basketball player, and current head coach for Leones de Ponce of the Baloncesto Superior Nacional (BSN).
+Carlos Rubén Rivera Ruíz (born February 5, 1983) is a Puerto Rican former professional basketball player, and current head coach for the Leones de Ponce of the Baloncesto Superior Nacional (BSN).
 As a player, he was a key part of the Puerto Rican national team, where he participated at the 2014 FIBA Basketball World Cup and the 2015 FIBA Americas Championship.

 High school

 He graduated from Miami Christian School in 2003, where he played alongside José Juan Barea.

 College

 He graduated from Hofstra University in 2007.